BenShaffer/homelab/README.md

 This repository contains Ansible config, inventory, and playbooks to configure a homelab.
 Scripts are provided for easy setup.

-## Running
+## Setup and Exec

+To setup the environment, run the `./scripts/configure_env.sh` script.
-In order to execute the playbook use the `ansible-playbook playbooks/homelab.yml` command.
+In order to execute the playbook, run the `./scripts/run.sh` script.

+## Ansible Collections

+Some tasks and roles require external definitions (collections) to run.
+These are managed by the `requirements.yml` defining the collections to install and the `./scripts/setup_ansible_collections.sh` script installing the necessary collections via the `ansible-galaxy` command

 ## Ansible User / SSH Configs

 In order for Ansible to have permissions to the hosts defined, a user and SSH key must be created on each of the hosts targeted by `homelab` playbooks.

-Ensure the variables in the script match the desired state and run the `setup_ansible_user.sh` to configure each server with the necessary permissions to execute Ansible playbooks.
+Ensure the variables in the script match the desired state and run the `./scripts/setup_ansible_user.sh` script to configure each server with the necessary permissions to execute Ansible playbooks.

 ## Python Virtual Env